-The Company invests its excess cash in bond funds and uses the average cost method when determining their cost basis.
-Marketable securities that are bought and held principally for the purpose of selling them in the near term are classified as trading securities and are initially recognized at fair value, with subsequent changes in fair value recorded in earnings as unrealized gains and losses.
+The Company's short-term investments are short-term income yielding investments with original maturities greater than three months from the purchase date and remaining maturities less than one year.
+These short-term investments consist primarily of bond funds that are bought and held principally for the purpose of selling them in the near term and are classified as trading securities as well as structured notes designated at the fair value.
+They are reported at fair value with the subsequent changes in fair value recorded in earnings as unrealized gains and losses.